Tanay7/Machine-Learning/Customer_segmentation/Readme.md

-## Alison Customer segmentation using Machine learning: End to End Pipeline
+## Alison Customer behavioural segmentation using Machine learning: End to End Pipeline
 (Intricacies not included as it is confidential)